colinmurphy/magento-exam-notes/7. Catalog/6. Additional Notes/Questions.md

 ## What is the class product type extend from
 ## What is the name of the indexer model
 ## What is the name of the abstract class for indexer model
+## If a discount is applied to the catalog price rule and shopping cart rule and they both are set to stop processing which discounts get applied